THE PULSE OF SHORT FICTION TODAY

 Please note that it is my professional obligation and responsibility to report any academic misconduct to the Dean of Students Office.
 Any student found in violation of the code by cheating, plagiarizing or using any online software inappropriately will result in disciplinary action.
 This may include a failing grade of F, and/or suspension or dismissal from the university.
 If you have any questions about the code of Academic Integrity, please contact the Dean of Students Office at dos@njit.edu.

-Papers must be submitted to the instructor via Canvas, as Word or Word-compatible files.
+Papers must be submitted to the instructor via Canvas, as Word or Word-compatible files only.
 Do not submit anything as a PDF.

-N.B.: Failure to participate in class discussions (especially online) at a minimally acceptable level will result in disqualification of end-of-term assignments such as the term paper and final exam; such disqualification must inevitably spell failure in the course.
+N.B.: Failure to participate in class discussions (especially online) at a minimally acceptable level can result in disqualification of in-term assignments; such disqualification must inevitably spell failure in the course.
 In order to pass this course a student should be consistently active in weekly class work starting from the beginning of the course term.
 Furthermore, only three unexcused absences will be allowed; more than these will mean automatic course failure.

 COURSE GRADE